camel-tooling/vscode-camelk/README.md

     You can install them by following the same steps except search for Kubernetes or Apache Camel in the list of extensions.

+## Creating a new Camel K Integration file

+1. From command palette, choose `Create a new Apache Camel K Integration file`
+2. Choose the language to use.
+3. Choose the workspace folder
+4. Provide a name for the new file

+The new Apache Camel K Integration file is created at the root of the chosen workspace folder.

 ## Starting a new Camel K Integration

 After your Apache Camel K/Minikube environment is running and you have installed the **Tooling for Apache Camel K** (vscode-camelk) extension, you can start a new Apache Camel K integration.